-Select option E and errors only will be listed.
-If required, output may be directed to a line-printer by using SET-PRINTER-DEVICE-NUMBER.
+Select option E when using PAGE-LIST and only errors will be listed.
+If required, output may be directed to a line-printer by using SET-PRINTER- DEVICE-NUMBER.

 If a directory has serious errors, eg. page conflicts between files, take a backup of the directory before attempting to correct them.
 After backup restart SINTRAN III and with the system set UNAVAILABLE try to correct errors manually by using